The Ficus Forever series is a collection of magnificent indoor plants from the Ficus benjamina species.

 Care, pruning, watering and treatment, follow this advice to grow these beautiful Ficus trees and avoid them falling sick.

 Learn more about Ficus forever

-The “Forever” brand name comes from the marketing scheme developed to make different varieties of Ficus benjamina available to the public: each variety was paired with a random exotic endangered animal.
-A portion of the proceeds was used to support the rainforest jungle in French Guiana.
-For instance, images of pandas, parakeets, parrots, chameleons, baboons and more were affixed to the trees for sale.
+The “Forever” brand name comes from a marketing project.
+It aimed to produce different varieties of Ficus benjamina and make them available to the public.
+Each variety was paired with an exotic endangered animal.
+A portion of sales benefits supported rainforest jungle conservation in French Guiana.
+For instance, images of pandas, parakeets, parrots, chameleons, baboons and more were attached to the trees.

 The beneficiary of the project was the “Fondation Trésor”, a French-Dutch foundation that supports the Trésor Natural Reserve.
 The Ficus Forever initiative peaked in 2009 and was the result of the collaboration between Dutch horticulturists and the Trésor foundation.
-The project has since been discontinued: the ficus series isn’t sold in normal horticulture stores anymore, and the Reserve itself is secure since it was converted into a regional park.
+The project has since been discontinued.
+This ficus series isn’t sold in normal horticulture stores anymore, and the Reserve itself is secure.

 Caring for Ficus forever